-Rates are age-adjusted to the 2000 US standard population
+^{}Rates are age-adjusted to the 2000 US standard population

-Incidence (1999-2002) rates for rural white males were significantly higher than the urban white males.
-Incidence rates for urban black males and females were higher than the rural black males and females, but the results were not statistically significant.
+Incidence (1999-2003) rates for rural white males were significantly higher than for urban white males.
+Incidence rates for urban black males and females were higher than for rural black males and females, but the results were not statistically significant.

-Mortality (1998-2002) rates for urban black males and females were higher than the rural black males and females, but the results were not statistically significant.
+Mortality (2000-2004) rates for rural white males were significantly higher than for urban white males.
+Mortality rates for urban black males and females were higher than for rural black males and females, but the results were not statistically significant.